ericps1/crts/cognitive_engines/README.md

 appropriate scheme.
 This is just a demonstration, no particular thought was put into the switching points.

-## 6. CE\_Transparent
+## 6. CE\_Template

-This CE makes no adaptations and is mostly used for debug.
+This CE makes no adaptations but serves as a template for creating new CE's.

 ## 7. CE\_Subcarrier\_Alloc